yumei86/iRamen_linebot/README.md

 <img src = "readme_assets/recommend.gif" width = "500">
 * Add your favorite Ramen stores to Pocket List
 <img src = "readme_assets/pocket_list.gif" width = "500">
-* The interface is in Manderin.
+* The interface is in Mandarin.

 ### :ramen:Setup
 0. Download [LINE](https://line.me/en/download) in your mobile and create an account for yourself.